Art that

 A Chicago native, Arthur has a richly varied background in the arts, conservation, museum collections and philanthropy.
 Throughout his career, he has focused on helping nonprofit organizations build the operational and financial capacity needed to achieve their mission goals.
 Since his arrival in March 2020, Arthur has guided the restructuring of RTPI in pursuit of a revitalized and resilient strategic vision.
 Arthur is the author of “Force of Nature,” the award-winning biography of George Fell, father of the Natural Areas Movement and the driving force in the founding of The Nature Conservancy.

 A native of Chautauqua County, Jana fell in love with nature at an early age and believes that we are all stewards of this beautiful planet.
 In her role at RTPI, she draws on many years of experience in the fields of art, teaching, and hospitality to help guests get the most out of their visit.
-She is passionate about encouraging people towards a greater appreciation and respect for the world around them.
+She is passionate about encouraging people towards a greater appreciation and respect for the natural world.
 When not at work, she can be found digging in her garden and spending time with her family.

-A native of Chautauqua County, Rachael Kosinski travelled far afield to prepare for her role as Assistant Curator at RTPI.
+A native of Chautauqua County, Rachael Kosinski travelled far afield to prepare for her role as Curator at RTPI.
 She attended SUNY Geneseo for her B.A. in Art History and University College London (UCL) for her M.A. in Museum Studies.
 In London, Rachael wrote her dissertation on aesthetic and numinous responses: a study of the various emotional/physical responses people have to different types of art.
 As a lover of the Great Outdoors and all it encompasses, the idea of taking her background and using it to create meaningful, dynamic exhibitions at RTPI seemed like the perfect next step.

 A Buffalo native, Tina relocated to Chautauqua Lake three years ago with her husband Rhys and resides in beautiful Point Chautauqua with their two dogs Charlie and Ollie, and cat Zoey.
 An avid explorer of the natural world she quickly fell in love with the area and the ecological diversity of the surroundings.
 Tina enjoys taking long walks in the woods with the dogs by her side, collecting beach glass along the shore of Lake Erie and traveling to visit her three grown children where there is always a national park or historic site to see along the way.
 With over 35 years of experience in environmental education, community engagement, and administration, Tina could not be happier to be a member of the team and to have the pleasure of working in a such an extraordinary building and setting.